scribu/wp-filter-email-notifications/readme.txt

 Contributors: scribu
 Donate link: http://scribu.net/projects
 Tags: admin, email, notifications
-Requires at least: 2.3+
+Requires at least: 2.3
-Tested up to: 2.6+
+Tested up to: 2.7
-Stable tag: trunk
+Stable tag: 0.6

 Stop WordPress from sending email notifications for comments that have been manually approved.